mokhlisse/cityItinerary/README.md

 Welcome to City Itinerary Application which main goal is to calculate shortest way to travel from one city to another , independent of the departure time.
 The application allows also to expose the data related with a city defined with : city, destiny city, departure time, duration, stored in a data base.

 Application components are:
-1. A Spring Cloud Config server that is deployed as Docker container (GitHub-based repository).
+1. A Spring Cloud Config server that is deployed as Docker container (GitHub-based repository https://github.com/mokhlisse/config-repository/).
 2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 3. A city service that will expose the data related with a route (connection between 2 cities).
 4. A itinerary service that will calculate the sortest way (in time and in connections) to travel from one city to another, independent of the departure time.